 - 7. Insert spacers at walls to maintain the expansion space between the flooring and the wall. - 8.
 Before starting to glue planks, dry lay the first two rows of flooring.
 Working from right to left, install planks so that the groove faces the straight edge (starter board).
 When reaching the end of the first row, cut the plank as necessary to fit.
-On the first 4 rows stagger end joints a minimum of 16" and then 8" thereafter - 9.
+On the first 4 rows stagger end joints a minimum of 16" and then 8" thereafter. - 9.
 Use the remainder of the plank from the first row to start the second row.
 If the piece is less than 8" long, cut a new plank in half and use that piece to start the second row. - 10.
 Lay the remainder of the planks in the second row.
 Make sure that the rows are straight and no gapping exists on the sides or ends.
 Once you have dry laid the first two rows, remove all the planks in order.
 You are ready to begin. - 11.
 Begin gluing the boards; Run a continuous bead of adhesive along the groove of the short side (width) and the plank's side groove (length).
 Proper alignment is critical.
-Misaligned starter rows can cause side and end gaps to appear in proceeding rows of flooring. - 12.
+Misaligned starter rows can cause side and end gaps to appear in proceeding rows of flooring - 12.
 Install first row of planks with groove facing the straight edge.
 Work from right to left.
 Complete the first row.
 Make sure there are no gaps between the boards.
 Use a tapping block if need to close the boards together.
 Immediately wipe away any excessive adhesive with a clean, slightly dampened cloth.

-CAUTION: Adhesive that is allowed to dry on the finish surface can be difficult to remove and may leave a haze. - 13.
-At the end wall use an end pry bar, if needed, to pull the ends of the planks tight. - 14.
-Continue to install the floor working right to left, repeating the process until the completion of the floor.
+- 13. At the end wall use an end pry bar, if needed, to pull the ends of the planks tight. - 14.
+Continue to install the floor working left to right, repeating the process until the completion of the floor.
 Continue to use the spacers on all vertical surfaces to maintain the 1⁄2" expansion.